 - Drink warm water as much as possible.

-- Always have body bath with lukewarm water and head bath with normal water.
+- Always have a body bath with lukewarm water and a head bath with normal water.

 - Take Ashwagandha Churna – that helps augment energy required while also helps relax.